-The accompanying parent company financial statements have been prepared on a historical cost basis, except for investment in equity instruments at fair value through other comprehensive income (FVOCI) that have been measured at fair value.
-The parent company financial statements are presented in Philippine Peso, which is the Company's functional and presentation currency, and all values are rounded to the nearest thousands, except when otherwise indicated.
+The accompanying consolidated financial statements of Rockwell Land and its subsidiaries (collectively referred to as the "Group") have been prepared on a historical cost basis, except investment in equity instruments at fair value through other comprehensive income (FVOCI) which have been measured at fair value.
+The consolidated financial statements are presented in Philippine Peso, which is the Parent Company's functional and presentation currency and all the values are rounded to the nearest millions, except when otherwise indicated.